noel2017mdala/photo_gallery/README.md

 A big shout out to the unsplash community for providing a free API in which has helped alot of developers not only me to buld projects using there API

-And feel free to do what ever you want with this project
+And as i have already said feel free to do what ever you want with this project

 Happy Hacking 😊